timothyandrews/HadGEM3-ERF-Timeseries/README.md

 ## Data description

-ERF is calculated as the difference in net TOA radiative flux between the RFMIP `piClim-histall`, `piClim-histnat`,`piClim-histghg`,`piClim-histaer` and `piClim-control` HadGEM3-GC3.1-LL experiments.
+ERF is calculated as the difference in net TOA radiative flux between RFMIP `piClim-histall`, `piClim-histnat`,`piClim-histghg`,`piClim-histaer` and `piClim-control` HadGEM3-GC3.1-LL experiments.
 The global-annual-mean data runs from 1850-2014 inclusive.
 Fluxes are positive downards.
 Details are given in Andrews et al. (2019).
 The data are the lines in Figure 7a of Andrews et al. (2019).

 ## Data files